tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

   * Click `Refresh`
   * If you get the error `The gateway did not receive a response from 'Microsoft.DataFactory'`
     * Disable Debug and Enable again

+Final result of the Data Flow, a closer look:

 ![Azure Data Factory Data Flow Zoom more](/images/azure-data-factory-data-flow-zoom2.png)